Anirudh-R-1201/Anirudh-R-1201.github.io/_pages/cv.md

 Education
 ======
-* B.Tech National Institute of Technology, Tiruchirappalli, 2018-2022
+* Bachelors of Technology, National Institute of Technology, Tiruchirappalli, 2018-2022
   * Majored in Computer Science and Engineering.
   * Minor in Management Science.
   * CGPA : 9.08